bioscan-ml/BIOSCAN-5M/BIOSCAN_DNA_STATISTICS/README.md

   <figure>
     <img src="https://raw.githubusercontent.com/zahrag/BIOSCAN-5M/main/BIOSCAN_images/repo_images/species_distance_distribution.png"
          alt="species." />
-    <figcaption><b>Figure 3: </b>Distribution of pairwise distances of subgroups of species.
+    <figcaption style="text-align: left; width: 100%"><b>Figure 3: </b>Distribution of pairwise distances of subgroups of species.
 Among the species, there are
     8,372 distinct subgroups with sufficient identical barcodes for calculating pairwise distances, which makes visualization challenging.
 To address this, the groups are sorted in descending order based on their mean distances and partitioned into 100 bins.
 These bins are used to plot the distribution